-Class hours: 1 lecture/lab Prereq: Satisfactory completion of firstsemester courses; see counselor for specific grade and program requirements Comments: Credit by exam is not an available option.
+Prereq: Satisfactory completion of firstsemester courses; see counselor for specific grade and program requirements

 Description: This first-level course focuses on the history of nursing practice and education.
 Ethical and legal aspects as well as vocational responsibilities in the practice of nursing are emphasized.